What Is Auto Insurance for Non-owners?

 • You create harm to other people’s property, such as car repair costs or repair costs for broken objects like fences.

-• If you are accused of causing a car accident, a legal defense
+• If you are accused of causing a car accident, a legal defence

 You might be able to obtain medical coverage with a non-owner automobile insurance policy, depending on your state and the insurance provider, for example: